Battle of Saarbrücken

-The Battle of Saarbrücken was the first major engagement between French Empire and the Kingdom of Prussia during the Franco-Prussian War.
-The battle took place on 2 August, 1870, around the city of the Saarbrücken.
+The Battle of Saarbrücken was the first major engagement between the French Empire and the Kingdom of Prussia during the Franco-Prussian War.
+The battle took place on 2 August 1870, around the city of Saarbrücken.

 Background

 During this time, the Prussians along with several other German states were rapidly mobilizing as a contrast to French expectations, only a small token force of the French Army was dedicated to launching offensives towards the southern German states as the French did not expect the Prussians to mobilize quickly.
 Moreover, Napoleon III who had assumed command of the new Army of the Rhine which consisted of almost 100,000 men was pressured by many to launch an offensive against the North German Confederation.
 He ordered the Army of the Rhine to cross the Saar River and to seize Saarbrücken.

-The Battle
+Battle

 The II and III Corps led by General Charles Frossard and Marshal François Bazaine managed to cross the Saar River by 2 August 1870, they encountered small Prussian detachments at the outskirts of the town but was not delayed in their attempts to seize the garrison.
 Major fighting eventually broke out later that day, the 40th Prussian Regiment of the 16th Infantry Division was quickly forced out of the town as the French, with their numerical superiority along with the much more accurate and reliable Chassepot Rifle outmatched the Prussian defenders.
 By the end of the day, French casualty reports estimate that they had 10 killed, wounded, or missing including one officer, though some estimates could go as high as 86 casualties.
 The Prussians on the other hand had around 76-83 killed, wounded, or missing.
 After the battle, Napoleon III wrote a telegram to his wife, Empress Eugénie de Montijo which read: